|

 the seat of the government of Australia, Canberra

-is the site of Parliament House, the High Court
+is the site of Parliament House, the High Court of

-of Australia and numerous government departments
+Australia and numerous government departments and

-social and cultural institutions of national significance,
+cultural institutions of national significance, such

-the National Museum of Australia.
-The federal
+Museum of Australia.
+The federal government contributes

-of Gross State Product and is the largest single
+the largest percentage of Gross State Product and

-employer in Canberra.
+is the largest single employer in Canberra.
 (Credit:

 Wikipedia).